Special Event Partnership Funding

 The RSCVA is funded by room taxes generated when paid rooms are utilized in a Washoe County lodging facility.
 Therefore, Partnership Funding is earmarked for events that occur within Washoe County and have a history of (or the potential of) attracting significant overnight visitors to Washoe County.
 Partnership Funding is intended to provide special events the opportunity to augment their marketing to target potential out-of-market visitors (spectators).
 Awards are not to be used to offset the operational costs of producing an event.

-If an event occurs outside of Washoe County but is able to demonstrate significant room nights for Washoe County, it may be considered by the Funding Review Panel in the following circumstances: event location is promoted as being in a Washoe County municipality (Reno, Sparks, Incline Village/Crystal Bay); event is in close proximity to Washoe County and occurs in a location without lodging; a majority of the event elements are held in Washoe County (if multiple locations are utilized); Washoe County is promoted as the primary bed base and receives significant room nights.
+If an event occurs outside of Washoe County but is able to demonstrate significant room nights for Washoe County, it may be considered by the Funding Advisory Panel in the following circumstances: event location is promoted as being in a Washoe County municipality (Reno, Sparks, Incline Village, Crystal Bay); event is in close proximity to Washoe County and occurs in a location without lodging; a majority of the event elements are held in Washoe County (if multiple locations are utilized); Washoe County is promoted as the primary bed base and receives significant room nights.

 The RSCVA’s mission as it relates to the Special Event Partnership Funding program is:

 - To generate new incremental room nights at desirable hotel rates for Washoe County lodging properties.

 - To create positive awareness and motivate travelers to visit Reno Tahoe through out-of-market advertising.